thedoggybrad/urlshortener/README.md

 •urls.xml - The most critical file, it is the database of all the links.

 ## Possible Security Concern Answered
 The database is an xml file?
-Well, just change the permission to only the server will be the only one allowed to view that file (Disallow Public Viewing).
+Well, just use the default .htaccess file distributed in this repository as it contains the rule to block public access to the urls.xml file.<br><br>
 There will be no problems if the public cannot view the xml file because the redirection and link generation happens in the server side.<br><br>
 Here's a proof!
 Visit https://url.x10.bz/urls.xml and you will see an HTTP error 403 instead of the actual xml file.
 Then visit https://url.x10.bz and try generating and visiting the shorten link.
 It works and even you cannot access the urls.xml file.